rsvim/rfc/2-EventLoop.md

    > NOTE: Tokio's runtime is multi-threaded and requires data structures to be `Arc` to keep thread safe.
 While V8 js engine is single-threaded and all data structures are `Rc`, which are non-thread safe.
 Thus rsvim introduces these 2 channels to send data to each other.

-5. For line 16, once the event is been processed, and the editor renders the internal data changes to TUI.
+5. For line 18, once a event is been processed, the editor renders the internal data changes to TUI.
-6. For line 17, the editor recovers the terminal and exit the program.
+6. For line 19, the editor recovers the terminal and exit the program.

 As you can see, actually it still follows the "input" => "calculation" => "output" process.